Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Simulation Set-up

 {Table \ref{tab:summary_Runs} shows a summary of all simulations performed in this study.
 All the runs were performed with $L_x \geq L_y$, such that the aspect ratio $\delta \geq 1$.
-We studied Reynolds numbers between $\R=310$ and $\R=995$, varying the aspect ratio between $\delta=1.0$ and $\delta=2.49$ and the scale separation between $\Lambda=0.294$ and $\Lambda=0.45$. {All runs analysed here are long compared to the viscous time scale $t_\nu$, with the shortest runtime being $623t_\nu$ and the longest runtime being close to $10^5 t_\nu$.
-We stress that the longest runs reported here are more than two orders of magnitude longer than the simulations reported in \cite{bouchet2009random}, which only reached $\lesssim 50t_\nu$.} In order to be able to integrate for such long times, which is required due to the very long characteristic time scales in the problem, we adopt the low resolution of $64 \times 64$ grid points in most runs between $\delta=1$ and $\delta=1.1$, thus resorting to a weakly non-uniform grid in the $x$- and $y$-direction in the interest of efficiency gains.
-We have also performed a long simulation at resolution $128 \times 128$ and Reynolds number $\R=670$, producing qualitatively the same results as the lower-resolution runs.
-However, this higher-resolution run yielded significantly fewer transitions than the lower-resolution runs, making a statistical analysis impractical due to the drastic increase in the required computational cost.
-We also performed a long simulation at $\delta=2.49$ with a resolution of $160\times64$ grid points} to analyze the impact of stronger anisotropy.
-All simulations reported here are performed with a scale separation $\Lambda=\ell/L_y=0.37$ unless specified otherwise.
-Here, the dimensional forcing scale $\ell$ is computed as the arithmetic mean between the smallest and largest forcing scales included in the forcing band, which, for $\Lambda=0.37$, are fixed at $ L_y/(2\pi\sqrt{10})$ and $L_y/(2\pi\sqrt{8})$, respectively.
-Similarly, the flow is forced within a band of wave numbers with a finite width for all but one values of $\Lambda$.
-The only exception is the run at $\Lambda=1/\sqrt{5}, \delta=1$ and $Re=773$, where only modes with a wave number of exactly $k=2\pi\sqrt{5}/L_y$ are forced.
+The runs are grouped into several sets: in sets $\mathrm{D1}$ and $\mathrm{D2}$, the aspect ratio $\delta$ is varied over the relatively narrow region of bistability between LSVs and jets $1\leq \delta \leq 1.1$ for fixed $\R=459$ or $\R=344$, respectively, and fixed nondimensional forcing scale.
+In set $\mathrm{R}$ the Reynolds number is varied between $\R=275$ and $\R=688$, while keeping $\delta$ and $\tell$ fixed, and in set $\mathrm{L}$ the nondimensional forcing scale is varied between $\tilde{\ell}=0.173$ and $\tilde{\ell}=0.49$.
+Run $\mathrm{T}$ exhibits tristability between jets in either direction and the LSV state in a square domain for $\tell=1/\sqrt{5}$, while run $\mathrm{J}$ shows a transition between distinct numbers of jets in a highly elongated domain with $\delta>3$.
+All runs analysed here are long compared to the viscous time scale $t_\nu$, with the shortest runtime being $60\,t_\nu$ and the longest runtime being \avkrev{$10738\,t_\nu$}.
+We stress that the longest runs reported here are more than two orders of magnitude longer than the simulations reported in \cite{bouchet2009random}, which only reached $\lesssim 50\,t_\nu$.
+In order to be able to integrate for such long times, a requirement of the very long characteristic time scales in the problem, we adopt moderate spatial resolutions of $128 \times 128$ or $256\times 256$ grid points.
+The resolution is held fixed for any given Reynolds number as we vary $\delta$, i.e., we consider \avkrev{grids with slightly differing spacing in the $x$ and $y$ directions} in the interest of efficiency gains in the Fourier transforms.